X1nto/TwitterForPY/README.md

 ## Instructions:
 First you need to create [Developer Account](https://developer.twitter.com) on Twitter
 After sign up, create the new Application
-##### Note: Your application name will be important, as it will be used in "Twitter for [application name]", if you change it later, this field will still use old name, be careful when choosing a name
+##### Note: Your application name will be important, as it will be replacing "Twitter for (Android/iPhone/Web Client)" fields.
+If you want a custom "Twitter For" field, name it "Twitter for <your choice>".
+If you change name later, this field will still use old name.
+Be careful when choosing a name
 After creating an application, go to Tokens tab and copy every token from there, now clone this repo and follow next steps:

 Open `tokenconfig.py.template` and fill out all the fields with your application tokens (do not rename this file!)